-At least some of the countries on the Balkans are disintegrating states that are not able to cope with violence, organized crime, but also suffer socio-economical problems like poverty and unemployment.
+Some of the countries in the Balkans are disintegrating states: unable to cope with violence and organized crime, and burdened by socio-economic problems such as poverty and unemployment.
 The competition or rivalry between national ambitions is extremely widespread.
 The history of this European region is long and filled with wars and chancing authorities and regimes.
-Kosovo itself is in its kind a unique enterprise: Officially it was and still is a part of Serbia under control and administration of the UN.
-On February 17, 2008, Kosovo declared independence, and until June 15, 2008, 44 countries have recognised Kosovo as an independent country5.
-Nevertheless, as UN-Resolution 1244 is (in summer 2008) still valid: Kosovo is not a state in terms of the international or public state law.
+Kosovo itself is of its kind a unique enterprise: officially it was and still is a part of Serbia under the control and administration of the UN.
+On 17 February 2008, Kosovo declared independence, and as at 15 June 2008, 44 countries have recognised Kosovo as an independent country.7 Nevertheless, as UN-Resolution 1244 is still valid (in the summer of 2008), Kosovo is not a state in terms of international or public state law.

-A short history of Kosovo
+A short history of Kosovo8